Day 39 Lessons June 17, 2020 11:42

 Secondly, He will reveal the answers to the questions I ask him when I walk in obedience to him and ask Him to renew my heart every day.
 What does it mean to walk in obedience?
 For me it is complete vulnerability and transparency.
 Sharing the deepest secrets of my heart and waiting patiently for Him to sort it all out.

 Next, it's essential to experience pain in order to experience true and lasting healing.
 The pain of the past buries itself in order to protect us in our future.
 But ultimately until healed, that disguised pain plays havoc with our present.
 He is faithful to reveal and to heal!

 Lastly, nature (namely God) heals.
 The sights and sounds of the natural has the power to transport us to the original Eden, the garden of purity, rest and whole healing.
-Birds singing, eagles soaring, woodpeckers pecking, squirrels scurrying, sun shining, water rippling, fish jumping, leaves changing, water wading, lilacs blooming, fog lifting, rain pouring and deer crossing to name a few, are all signs of His goodness, creativity, love for his children and presence of his glory.
+Birds singing, eagles soaring, woodpeckers pecking, squirrels scurrying, sun shining, water rippling, fish jumping, leaves changing, water wading, lilacs blooming, fog lifting, rain pouring, feathers falling and deer crossing to name a few, are all signs of His goodness, creativity, love for his children and presence of his glory.
 They undoubtably change the neurological pathways and responses of the body.
 More on that later.

 Thank you Lord for it all.
 Grateful for the trials-they truly do draw me closer to thee.